dwhenry/game-player/README.md

 ## TODO:

+- [ ] replace card.id with card.identity in the JS
 - [x] write some JS tests
   - [x] Improve data model in the UI
   - [x] Allow async moving of cards